Scorptech/milestoneone/README.md

 ### Content

--   The text for the Home page and About page was created for Alan Maher by (www.linkedin.com/in/alanjmaher).
+-   The text for the Home page and the team page was created for Alan Maher by (www.linkedin.com/in/alanjmaher).
 -   The text for the rest of the website was created by Alan Maher and proof-read/edited(www.linkedin.com/in/alanjmaher).

 ### Media

--   All the images used in this site were obtained from a free website theme by Rocky Ahmed.
+-   All the images used in this site were obtained from a free Wordpress website theme by Rocky Ahmed http://rocky.wethemez.com.

 ### Code